Services

 This isn’t IT support.
 It’s technology ownership — the judgment, the governance, and the operational continuity that a growing business needs but can’t yet justify hiring full-time.

 I take on a limited number of retainer clients to ensure the relationship stays substantive.
-If this is the right fit, the conversation starts with understanding what you’re trying to build over the next 12 months.
+If this is the right fit, the conversation starts with understanding what you’re building over the next 12 months.

 What's covered